danielsaidi/TagKit/Readmes/Getting-Started.md

 ## Views

 TagKit also has a few views that aim at making it easier to work with tags.
+For instance, ``TagTextField`` automatically slugifies text as you type, while ``TagList`` and ``TagEditList`` are used to list and edit tags.

-For instance, ``TagTextField`` only lets you type valid characters, which is nice when you want to educate users about the expected format.
+You can have a look at the SwiftUI previews in these files to see them in action.